bxparks/AceTimeClock/examples/MemoryBenchmark/README.md

 * Rename `SystemClock` label to `SystemClockLoop`.

 In v1.0.2:
-* No changes.
-Fix bad merge in README.md.
+* Fix bad merge in README.md.
+* Create benchmarks for 3 variations of `DS3231Clock`: TwoWire, SimpleWire, and SimpleWireFast.
+    * Make sure `<Wire.h>` is *not* included when using SimpleWireInterface and SimpleWireFastInterface.
+    * Flash consumption reduced by 1600 bytes using SimpleWireInterface and 2200 bytes using `SimpleWireInterface` on AVR.
+    * Saves 800-8800 bytes of flash on 32-bit processors.

 ## Arduino Nano